meat-loaf/smw-spritesets/README.txt

                          - Does it work with custom sprites? - Yes.
-The location of the sprite load hijack is called for all sprites, including custom ones .The ram address used for the tile offset will be populated in custom sprites as well.
+The location of the sprite load hijack is called for all sprites, including custom ones.
+The ram address used for the tile offset will be populated in custom sprites as well.
 The spriteset_listing.asm file has entries for custom sprites you may edit (you can even have them share space with original sprites, if desired.
 From the perspective of this system, there is no distinction between them).